-Read through the content below to learn everything you need about Medicare coverage for bone mass testing.
+Read the content below to learn everything you need about Medicare coverage for bone mass testing.
 We’ll go over the different plan types and coverage you can expect.
 Then, we’ll answer a few questions on bone density testing.

 Does Medicare Cover Bone Density Tests